HU OSA 300-85-45 Unpublished Samizdat: Biographical Files

 Scope and content (abstract)

+This series, which is part of the Samizdat Archives (SA) backlog, contains files of unpublished Samizdat documents with personal names as titles.
+The individual whose name is the title could be either the author of the document(s) or somebody the document(s) relate(s) to.
 The files in this series could be seen as a useful supplement to the published Samizdat (Series 9,10).
 The best represented topics are the following: Emigratsiia, Religiia, Perestroika (subject categories are borrowed from the list developed by SA staff for the clipping Subject Files (Series 12), and used for classifying unpublished Samizdat documents).

 Content and structure